studiopress/genesis-author-pro/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a book library to any WordPress theme.
+The Osom Author Pro plugin creates a library which allows you to add books to any WordPress theme.
-You'll be able to display the book details (Price, ISBN, author...) using native blocks.
-Additionally in Genesis child themes it also provides a layouts for a single and archive views.

 == Description ==

-The Osom Author Pro plugin creates a library which allows you to add books to your site.
-The books can have custom information added including:
+The Osom Author Pro plugin creates a library which allows you to add books to any WordPress theme.

+In WordPress themes using the Block Editor, you'll be able to display the book details (Price, ISBN, author...) using native blocks and a dedicated block pattern.
+Additionally, in Genesis child themes it also provides layouts for a single and archive views.

+= WordPress Themes with Block Editor =

+The Osom Author Pro adds a new category called "Author Pro" containing a native block for each custom book information:

 * Featured Text
 * Price